TristanSalles/EarthSurface/docs/landform.rst

 ..  admonition:: Limited conditions for fluvial erosion
     :class: toggle, toggle-shown, important

+    A striking difference between the two landscapes is the dominance of bedrock on the slopes in the right panel in the figure below and the absence of any bedrock exposure in the left panel. **This difference matters because the processes responsible for erosion of bedrock hillslopes will differ greatly from those that transport loose soil material downslope**.

+    **Bedrock hillslopes emerge where the potential erosion rate exceeds the production rate of loose debris or soil from the bedrock**.
+Such conditions may be met where channel incision rates or uplift rates are high, or the rate of production from bedrock is low.

     .. figure:: images/limited.png
        :width: 100 %
        :alt: Limited conditions for landscape evolution